Menu

 Reminder: Please bring the following to the seminar: pencil, eraser, calculator, scale, protractor, and scratch paper.

-7:30: Registration Opens / AM Refreshments (with hot items)
+8:00: Registration Opens / AM Refreshments

 8:30-5:00: Seminar, lunch and afternoon break provided.